anupsharmaa/url-shortener/README.md

 For backend (`/server/.env`)  # MONGO_URL & PORT
 For frontend (`/client/.env`)  # API_URLS

+---
+📊 API Endpoints
+POST /url
+Creates a short URL from a given original URL.

+GET /url/shortId
+Redirects to the original URL.

+GET /url/analytics/shortId
+Returns the number of clicks for a short URL.

+GET /url/all
+Returns all stored URLs with click data.

+🧑‍💻 Author
+Made with ❤️ by Anup Sharma

 ## 🚀 Getting Started Locally

 ### 1. Clone the repository: